connordbrown/autocomplete-project/README.md

 This guide explains how to use my GPT-2 autocomplete training and evaluation system.

-Here is the video link for the full project presentatiion: https://youtu.be/eG38Hr6dvOg
+Here is the video link for the full project presentation: https://youtu.be/eG38Hr6dvOg

 The full research report is attached in the file `CSPB4830_FinalProjectReport.pdf`.

-The project presentation is attached in the file `CSPB4830_FinalProjectPresentation.pdf`.
+The project presentation slides are attached in the file `CSPB4830_FinalProjectPresentation.pdf`.

 ## Overview